dhoer/chef-selenium/README.md

 [travis]: https://travis-ci.org/dhoer/chef-selenium
 [github]: https://github.com/dhoer/chef-selenium/issues

-This cookbook installs and configures Selenium and WebDriver components (http://www.seleniumhq.org/).
+This cookbook installs and configures Selenium (http://www.seleniumhq.org/).

-This cookbook comes with the following:
+This cookbook comes with the following recipes:

-**Recipes:**

 - **[default](https://github.com/dhoer/chef-selenium#default)** - Downloads and installs Selenium Standalone jar.
 - **[hub](https://github.com/dhoer/chef-selenium#hub)** - Installs and configures a Selenium Hub as a service.
 - **[node](https://github.com/dhoer/chef-selenium#node)** - Installs and configures a Selenium Node as service on Linux and a GUI service on Mac OS X and Windows.

+Hub and Node LWRPs are also available.

 ## Requirements

+- Java (not installed by this cookbook)
-- Chef 11.14 or higher (sensitive attribute introduced)
+- Chef 11.14+ (sensitive attribute introduced)

 ### Platforms